Providenciales Vacation Villa Rentals

-There is no large beach in this area, however many houses hide tiny patches of sand between the low limestone cliffs, some of which are so small that they are submerged at high tide.
+There is no large beach in this area, however, many houses hide tiny patches of sand between the low limestone cliffs, some of that are so small that they are submerged at high tide.

 Another central region and found close to Turtle Cove, the Blue Mountain and Babalua Beach area is relatively quiet, and due to the high elevation, many accommodations in this vicinity offer unparalleled vistas over the northern barrier reef.

-The beach is decent, albeit shallow with sea grass and the occasional rock or conch.
-The snorkelling can be good as well.
+The beach is decent, albeit shallow with seagrass and the occasional rock or conch.
+Snorkeling can be good as well.

 Every beach in the Turks and Caicos is public to the high tide point, yet due to coastal cliffs and treacherous reefs, several small beaches fronting Blue Mountain are only easily accessed from the adjacent residence, and consequently are as close to a private beach as one might find on Providenciales.